urbanjost/M_starpac/README.md

              depending on the value of IAR.

  SPCA    <-- The vector of dimension at least NF that contains the NF values of
              the autoregressive  spectrum.
-The autoregressive  spectrum esti- mates are defined by
+The autoregressive  spectrum
+	     estimates are defined by

                                   IAR
              SPCA(I) = SI2 * [1 - SUM PHI(P)*exp(i*2*pi*P*(FMIN+DELi))]**(-2)